All Episodes

 Eric Holder has testified before the Senate since recanted that it all started under the Bush administration.

-Operation wide receiver, the predecessor to Fast and Furious, walking guns to Mexico from America.
+Operation Wide Receiver, the predecessor to Fast and Furious, walking guns to Mexico from America.

-Eric Holder told a Senate committee, well, yeah, Michael McCasey, Bush's attorney general.
+Eric Holder told a Senate committee, well, yeah, Michael McCasey, Bush's attorney general, he knew about that.

-Oh, yeah, we ISIS, we need some proof.
+Oh, yeah, ISIS, we need some proof.

-I guess Mukesy didn't know about it.
+Okay, I guess McCasey didn't know about it.

-Well, well, we retract it.
+We retract it.

 So in the midst of all this, President Kardashian asserts executive privilege.